 - The Gaming tent is located next to the European Dance tent on Chandler Rd., and offers board games of all kinds for both kids and adults.

 - Many University classes may appeal to older kids.
-There are youth-oriented classes ranging from serious (algebra tutoring) to artsy like Pottery Techniques for Kids and Relief Carving Techniques for Teens.
-There are even classes taught by kids, like Dancing for Kids That Like to Dance.
+There are youth-oriented classes ranging from serious, like fitness training for kids 10-18 engaged in martial activities, to artsy like Embossing Metal: A Simplified Kind of Repouse for kids 11-14 or Middle Eastern Dance for Teens.
 Check out the class list for more info.

 - Make some money selling ice.
 Bring a cart or wagon and fetch ice from the Coopers’ store.
 Some kids haul the ice and cry their wares as they walk around the camp, but if you offer to supply specific camps and merchants with ice for the entire week, you’ll have guaranteed steady customers.
 The farther from the store, the more money you can charge for ice, but of course the farther you have to walk.
 It’s important to be reliable!